Last updated on July 22nd, 2019 at 12:45 pm

 Recreational users are the primary group who uses oxycodone with other drugs.
 Combining oxycodone with other drugs can be extremely dangerous and lead too overdose and death.

-What Common Drugs Are Used With Oxycodone
+Which Drugs Are Commonly Used With Oxycodone?

 Oxycodone is commonly used by younger people at parties.
 They drink alcohol and take oxycodone.
 They could also use oxycodone with other prescription drugs, such as benzodiazepines, or other hard drugs such as cocaine.